 I shopped more mindfully and pared my possessions down to the minimum.
 I never felt I was losing out by becoming Minimalist as I was only ever getting rid of the things that weren’t important to me so I didn’t miss them if I didn’t have them anymore!

 “Minimalism is the intentional promotion of the things we most value, and the removal of anything that distracts us from it.”
 (Joshua Becker)

 My Minimalist lifestyle and approach didn’t stop there.
 I found that Minimalism could be applied to different areas of my life including my calendar, my goals and my eating habits.
 It was just a question of using the same Minimalist principles – in a nutshell, keep what’s important to you and adds value to your life and get rid of the rest.
 The benefits are huge!

 Eliminating the excess in my life bought about a complete change.
 I found that I naturally chose less of a lot of things.
 I wanted less stress in my life, less clutter in my home, less complicated finances, less fancy recipes, less commitments in my diary.

 More specifically, I wanted less of the things that wore me down and more of the things that lifted me up.

 A simpler life isn’t necessarily an easy life but it does make things eas-IER.

 This is why I like to write about simple living.
 A simpler lifestyle doesn’t have a label or a definition.
 It’s not encumbered with statistics about how many possessions you have or how small your home is.

 Simple living is about intentionally choosing and including in your life what’s right for you.
 There are no rules, no measurements, no notion of going without.

 I believe that intentional living is where decluttering, minimalism and simple living all come together.

-I have a really detailed but completely FREE short course on intentional living which will give you some practical inspiration in daily bite-sized emails on how to live intentionally.
+I have a really detailed but completely FREE short course which will give you some practical inspiration in daily bite-sized emails on how to simplify and live intentionally.